 1.1.
 Applicability of this appendix

 1.1.1.
-The correction shall be applied on the phase-specific fuel consumptions for NOVC-FCHVs [and if applicable for OVC-FCHVs], and on the phase-specific CO2 mass emissions for NOVC-HEVs and OVC-HEVs of the charge-sustaining Type 1 test.
+The correction shall be applied on the phase-specific fuel consumptions for NOVC-FCHVs [and if applicable for OVC-FCHVs of the charge-sustaining Type 1 test], and on the phase-specific CO2 mass emissions for NOVC-HEVs and OVC-HEVs of the charge-sustaining Type 1 test.

 1.1.2.
 The application of the correction over the total cycle on the fuel consumption for NOVC-FCHVs [and OVC-FCHVs], on the CO2 mass emission for NOVC-HEVs and OVC-HEVs is based on the charge-sustaining REESS energy change ∆EREESS,CS of the charge-sustaining Type 1 test and the correction criterion c.